 Unique Birthing Rituals in the Netherlands

 Prenatal care starts with a midwife in the Netherlands.
-Here home-birth is more common compared to other developed countries.
+Here home-birth is more common compared to other developed counties.
 The expectant mother gets all required services from pregnancy to post-partum and can choose the place of delivery.

 Cultural Birth Practices in Turkish

-In Turkey, the mother is given a traditional beverage to drink so as to celebrate the new baby and to have a good flow of milk.
+In turkey, the mother is given a traditional beverage to drink so as to celebrate the new baby and to have a good flow of milk.
 The drink is called lohusa serbeti i.e. postpartum sherbet.
-The solution, which is made with sugar, water, cloves, cinnamon, and food coloring, is first served to the mother at the hospital.
-Similarly, there is no tradition of a baby shower in Turkey.
-The mother and newborn baby stay at home for 20 days and then they visit the homes of kin and well-wishers.

 Baby Shower in Brazil

-In this Latin American country, there is no tradition of a baby shower.
-In contrast to traditions in other countries, the mother gives a basket of presents to the visitors in the hospital.
 The presents consist of small items like candy and souvenirs, a note from the baby with thanks for visiting them.
 In addition to this unique birth tradition, a newborn baby is given a red dress that is supposed to keep evil spirits away and a sign of good luck.

 Distinct Birthing Rituals in Guyana

 In this country, the ninth day of the baby’s birth has a special meaning.
 The mother marks the calendar and celebrates the baby’s arrival with family and friends.
-Likewise, Well-wishers bring sweets, money, gifts, and gold bangle bracelets for the newborn.
-Similarly, the mother takes her first bath on the ninth day.
-In addition, some mothers burn the placenta which is the symbol of attachment between mother and child.

 Pregnancy and Baby Traditions in Finland

-This European nation has a new birth system since 1930.
-Based on the regulation, the Finland government provides a care package to the new mother, which is filled with clothes, bedding, diapers, first aid kit, and bibs.
 The system which was created for poor families became available to all families in 1949.
 As a consequence of this government approach, the country has one of the lowest infant mortality and child mortality rates on the globe.

 Baby Bathing in Nigeria

-In this African nation, there is a special tradition called omugwa, mostly in the Yoruba community.
-It is the culture in which the baby’s first bath is given by a grandmother and if she is not available, an auntie or close friend.
+It is the culture in which the baby’s first bath is given by grandmother and if she is not available, an auntie or close friend.
 This symbolizes the teamwork and community effort in raising a newborn baby.

-Similarly, the grandmother helps the mother to get back to normal shape with routine work as a belly massage and so on.
+Similarly, the grandmother helps the mother to get back to normal shape with routine work such as a belly massage and so on.
 Babies also receive blessings on the ninth day for a baby boy and on the seventh day for a baby girl.

-Germany has Unique Baby Traditions
+Unique Baby Traditions in Germany

-As in the Netherlands, mothers in Germany see midwives as the first persons for their delivery.
-In fact, midwives are presented in every birth by law.
 Likewise, the family must choose the official baby name from the list provided by the government office in Germany.
 If they need to choose another name, they have to give a clear justification.

 The USA

 There is one unique baby tradition in the USA.
-A KuddleUp, a white blanket with a blue and pink stripe, has been used for around 60 years in almost all hospitals in the country.
+A KuddleUp, a white blanket with a blue and pink stripe, has been used there for around 60 years in almost all hospitals in the country.
 That is why all newborn babies’ photos look similar.

 Birth Rituals in Bulgaria

-All employed moms-to-be get one and a half months of fully paid leave before delivery.
-After delivery, she gets 2 years of paid leave.
 In addition, if she wishes to get another one-year leave, she can have an unpaid leave.
 So, the mother’s job must wait for her for 3 years.
 These are some of the surprising baby traditions around the world.

 Armenian Baby Traditions

 Armenian families have a tradition, especially in rural areas, to have a lot of children.
 The birth of a baby boy is the happiest event in the family.
 Music is played in the church and the house is decorated with green plants and branches.
-The greenery symbolizes the continuation of the family.
-The newborn is shown to other people only after 40 days of birth.

 At birth, children receive gifts, mainly jewelry (holly crosses, gold medallions, etc).
 The first male child often is named after his grandfather; the same may go for the first female child.
-The Armenian mothers closely watch and constantly provide care/food to their children.
-Feeding a boy with his favorite dish is important; he needs strength to grow.

 It is accepted that a person having any happy life occasion puts his hand on the head of his friend or relative saying “tarose kes” (“I pass it to you” )- wishing them the same good luck.